Blinorot/AudioBot/README.md

 ## About

-This repository contain an implementation of an intelligent voice assistant.
+This repository contains an implementation of an intelligent voice assistant.
 The solution is based on the combination of Automatic Speech Recognition, Text To Speech, and LLM models.

 ## Installation